Context7 MCP + Cursor Rules: Smarter AI Coding Guide

 Step 1: Get Cursor Sorted

-• Open your project in Cursor or VS Code.
+• Open your project in Cursor

 Step 2: Create Cursor Rules Files

-• In your project root, create two Markdown files with the .mdc extension:
+Create two Markdown files with the .mdc extension:

-• global.mdc: For project-wide standards.
+• global.mdc: For project-wide standards

-• components.mdc: For component-specific guidelines.
+• components.mdc: For component-specific guidelines

-• Structure each file with a frontmatter section and content:
+Structure each file with frontmatter:

 ---